-I’ve met this project the first time around the year of 2007.
+I’ve seen this project for the first time around the year 2007.
 I was amazed by the simplicity of the concept.
-‘What the World Eats’ authors chosen typical families representing each countries of the planet.
-Then asked them to buy what they usually eat and drink for an average week.
+‘What the World Eats’ authors chose typical families representing each country of the planet.
+Then they asked them to buy what they usually eat and drink for an average week.
 Then make a nice family pageant/portrait photo with all the purchased products together in their kitchen or living place.

-The concept is straightforward an that makes it ingenious.
+The concept is straightforward and that makes it ingenious.
 All the visual clues are added up to one photo representing how different is the average living standard country by country.
-These powerful photos are telling us much more than well crafted excel charts.
+These powerful photos are telling us much more than well-crafted excel charts.
 We know a lot of simple concepts are ingenious.
 But someone always have to push them through realization! 😉

-You can check how much money they spent and can compare it to the other families spendings (thus it’s calculated in US dollars as well).
-It’s similar with the idea of Big Mac Index which also represents well the purchasing-power parity of the different countries.
+You can check how much money they spent on the food and can compare it to the other families’ spendings (thus it’s calculated in US dollars as well).
+Yeah, it’s similar to the idea of Big Mac Index which also represents well the purchasing-power parity of the different countries.